Really-Simple-Plugins/complianz-gdpr/readme.txt

 = 2.0.6 =
 * Tweak: added some new cookies to the database
 * Tweak: changed site_url into home_url in the documents output
+* Tweak: add support for blocking of instagram cookies
+* Fix: third party privacy statements not inserted in cookie policy
+* Tweak: less strict policies for websites who do not target California
+* Fix: privacy policy URL's not showing in cookie policy

 = 2.0.5 =
 * Tweak: ajax call for user data only on first visit